secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 The process for creating and sending an agreement is as follows:

 1. The Offer is made by the recruiter per the [hiring process](/handbook/hiring).
-1. If the Nationality field is not filled out and cannot be found in the Reference Check form, CES sends “Contract Info Request-Global Upside” email to the new hire to collect additional details.
+1. If the Nationality field is not filled out and cannot be found in the Reference Check form, CES sends "Contract Info Request-Global Upside" email to the new hire to collect additional details.
 1. Ensure the start date is on a Monday, unless Monday is a holiday or the non-Monday date is legally required.
 1. The Candidate Experience Specialist will check if there is a probationary period.
     - Go to [Probationary Periods for Team Members Employed by a PEO]({{< ref "contracts-probation-periods#probation-periods-of-team-members-employed-through-a-peo-or-an-entity" >}}) and check the candidate's country.